Cubites/waglewagle_action/README.md

-Test project for Github Action.
+Test Repository for Github Action.